 Kitty become well known for her strong stance on the values of being an Olympian, of fair play, of the behavioural expectations of Team members and of the responsibility as well as the honour of being an Olympian in this country.

 In the lead into Rio, she was a high-profile leader who walked the talk so that she could genuinely lead a Team that was athlete focused.
 That high media profile and presence, along with the extremely challenging logistical environment of Rio came at a cost though with Kitty having to overcome many hurdles – personal and professional.
 Kitty is renowned for her strength and resilience in the face of challenge.

-Kitty spent almost two decades at the top of her sport before female modern pentathlon was added to the Olympic program in 2000.
-She became a 12-time National Champion, seven-time World Cup medallist and six-time World Cup finalist.
-Chiller was ranked World Number One in the world in the mid-1980s and again in 1996, 1997 and 1998.
-At the age of 36, Chiller competed at the Sydney Olympic Games, despite seriously injuring her kneecap the week before the Games, requiring a reconstruction afterwards.
-She placed 14th.
+As an athlete Kitty spent almost a two decades at the top of her sport, before female modern pentathlon was added to the Olympic program in Sydney 2000.
+She was a 12-time National Champion, seven-time World Cup medallist and six-time World Cup finalist.
+Kitty was ranked World Number One in the world in 1996, 1997 and 1998.
+At the age of 36, Kitty competed at the Sydney Olympic Games, despite seriously fracturing her knee cap the week before the Games, requiring a reconstruction afterwards.

-Retiring after Sydney 2000, Kitty has continued to be involved in a sport.
-Her appointments include Executive Board Member of the Australian Olympic Committee; President of Modern Pentathlon Australia and the Oceania Modern Pentathlon Confederation and also Executive Board Member of the International Modern Pentathlon Federation.
+Retiring from competitive sport after Sydney 2000, Kitty continued to be involved in sport and has had many high-profile roles as a leader and manager in the sports world in addition to her Olympic Team appointments.
+She is currently an Executive Board Member of the Australian Olympic Committee and President of Modern Pentathlon Oceania and she also sits on the International Modern Pentathlon Federation Executive Board.